How to make a character jump in Unity

 1. Set rest clip as the default state by right clicking on the Animation state.

-2. Make a transition from Player_jump to rest.
-Check “has exit time”.
+2. Make a transition from “Player_jump” to “Rest”.
+Select the transition line and check “has exit time”.

 using UnityEngine;